anewton1998/rdap_guide/src/protocol/search_responses.md

 ## Entity Search Results

-Entity search results are the proper response to a [entity search query](rdap_urls.md#entity-searches):
+Entity search results are the proper response to an [entity search query](rdap_urls.md#entity-searches):

 ```json
 {